stopslouching

 Eleven stretches.

 All chair-based.
-None require equipment, a doorway, or getting on the floor.
-StopSlouching prescribes the right one automatically when you slouch — but here's the full catalog and what each one fixes.
+No equipment, no doorways, no getting on the floor.
+StopSlouching auto-prescribes the right one when you slouch — this page is the full menu and what each one fixes.

 Neck rolls